stacksjs/ts-cache/docs/install.md

 ### Timeouts

-By default, ts-vat sets a 30-second timeout for VIES service calls.
+By default, ts-cache sets a 30-second timeout for VIES service calls.
 You can configure this in your initialization:

 ```typescript
 const calculator = new VatCalculator({